Secret Valley: International screenings

-The series was aired in New Zealand, Spain, Greece, Italy, the UK on ITV in the 1980s, and the Netherlands in 1982/1983 by KRO television.
+The series was aired in New Zealand, Greece, Italy, the UK on ITV in the 1980s, and the Netherlands in 1982/1983 by KRO television.
 It was also broadcast by the Dutch TV station Kindernet in 1989/1990.
 It was also aired in South Africa in 1983 on the state-owned SABC and translated in Quebecois French for the state-owned francophone branch of the CBC.